 As fast as I could, I sent a quick message to their respective families and told them to stop by the institute immediately.

-Which they did, and it took the kids by surprise.
+Which they did a few minutes later, and it took the kids by surprise.

 “Is that true, young girl?”
 Florencia’s dad asked her.

 “Umm…” she paused for a second, as if she lost her ability to breathe or speak.
-“Yeah, it’s true, daddy.”
+“Yeah, it’s true, daddy.
+I said those things”

 “Shut up, you too!” his mother exclaimed, looking furious.
-“I raised you better than this, young boy.”
+“I raised you better than this, young boy.
+And don’t you dare to contradict the proof your teacher has.”

 “Are you going to side with her, mum?” he asked, pointing a finger at me.